-During the year, the Company continued to maintain good control in respect of both its capital and non-operational expenditure and the Northern Powergrid Group secured an acceptable settlement in the triennial valuation of the defined benefit pension scheme.
-The Company continued to closely monitor and manage the various financial issues that may impact on its business as a result of the effect of the general economic climate on its customers, including lower activity in terms of new connections required to the network and the potential for higher debt write-off.
+During the Regulatory Year, the Company continued to maintain good control in respect of both its capital and operating costs.
+The Northern Powergrid Group secured an acceptable settlement in the triennial valuation of the defined benefit pension scheme and the Company continued to closely monitor and manage the various financial issues that may impact on its business as a result of the effect of the general economic climate on its customers, including lower activity in terms of new connections required to the network and the potential for higher debt write-off.

-Although it benefits from the stability provided by DPCR5 in terms of its income until 31 March 2015, the Company recognises that it needs to show that it is delivering reliable services at a fair price to its customers, while operating in an efficient and effective manner.
+The Company benefits from the stability provided by DPCR5 in terms of its income until 31 March 2015 and recognises that it needs to show that it is delivering reliable services at a fair price to its customers, while operating in an efficient and effective manner.

-Key aspects of financial performance for the year were as follows:
+Key aspects of financial performance for the Regulatory Year were as follows: